hgotia/DRoP/README.md

 # DRoP
+> This is a project with the MSSA and is currently in progress as I learn of the process of developing a web application.
+>
 DRoP (Donor Repository Platform) is an ASP.NET web application that schedules appointments and screens potential blood donors

 ## Table of Contents